 - If your medicine has been prescribed to you, your doctor or pharmacist might also look in the Product Information (PI) which can be found on the TGA website for prescription medicines.

 - Check the medicine's Australian Register of Therapeutic Goods (ARTG) public summary on the TGA website.
 You can find your medicine's ARTG summary by searching using the name of the medicine or its AUST R or AUST L number.
-The summary will contain information about the ingredients in the medicine formulation, but not manufacturing impurities or contaminants.
+The summary will contain information about the ingredients in the medicine formulation, but not:

 - You can contact the medicine sponsor or distributor.
 Their contact details must always be on the medicine label.

 - Contact the TGA to ask if a particular substance is an ingredient in a medicine.
 You will need to tell us the name of the substance (or substances) you want to know about, the name of the medicine and the AUST L or AUST R number.

 - We hold information about medicine ingredients, but not manufacturing impurities or contaminants.

 Search the list of allergens that will be on medicine labels

 The following is a list of substances that must be declared on labels and includes potential allergens.
 Most medicines should be meeting these new labelling rules, but there may be old labels on some existing stock that do not declare the new substances.